 Galapagos' Low Season falls between April & May and September & October, which is a good time to grab last-minute deals and look for promotions.
 Throughout the rest of the year, it’s a good idea to book your tour in advance to ensure that you have a spot.
 If you wait too long, there’s a chance that you won’t be able to reserve the itinerary or boat that you want, or you might not find any availability at all.

 If you’re not chained down to certain dates, then consider booking a cruise at the last minute.
 Many boats offer major discounts (sometimes 50% off or more) if they have open cabins in the weeks or days before a cruise departs.

-Booking your cruise over Christmas and New Years is one of the busiest times of the year, which means prices can be pretty high.
-A Galapagos cruise can be a great way to spend the Christmas vacation, but if you’re looking for the best deals around the holidays, then think about booking a few weeks before or after when there’s less tourist traffic.
+Galapagos High Season & Holidays.
+Booking your cruise over Christmas and New Year's is one of the busiest times of the year, which means prices can be pretty high.
+A Galapagos cruise can be a great way to spend the winter vacation, but if you’re looking for the best deals of the season, then think about booking a few weeks before or after when there’s less tourist traffic.